Nashiuz-Zaman/lumora-client/README.md

 ## 🧩 Notes

+- Firebase handles **Google logins**.
+- Ensure your `.env.local` is properly configured before running the app.
 - Make sure MongoDB is running and accessible from your connection string.
 - Configure your `.env` file carefully before deployment.
 - Uses **module-alias** for clean imports (e.g. `@app`, `@utils`, etc.).